What Is MERP?

 Since nursing homes and home care are so expensive, many care recipients eventually run out of money and rely solely on Medicaid benefits.
 This can put your home and assets in jeopardy due to MERP repayment policies, but with thorough planning assisted by experienced elder law attorneys, you can protect the things that are important to you.

-The best way to save your house from Medicaid recovery is by putting the house into an irrevocable trust.
-A trust protects the home because the individual no longer owns the house.
+The best way to save your house from Medicaid recovery is to put it into an irrevocable trust.
+A trust protects the home because the individual no longer owns it.
 This benefits the family in multiple ways.
-The parents can be protected from the children deciding it’s time for the parents to move out, and there are tax benefits for the children if a trust is used as opposed to the house being an outright gift.
+The parents can be protected from the children deciding it’s time for them to move out, and there are tax benefits for the children if a trust is used as opposed to the house being an outright gift.

 However, everyone’s circumstances are unique—contact Elder Law Lawyers today to discuss the best way to save your house from Medicaid.
 Even if you’re worried it’s too late, there’s almost always something that can be done to protect your family’s assets.